 Warning: This list contains graphic images of actual crime scene photos.

-In 1981, between the evening of April 11 and into the morning of April 12, a brutal murder occurred in Cabin 28 at the Keddie Resort in California.
-Sue Sharp, a 36-year-old mother of five, her 15-year-old son John, and his 17-year-old friend Dana Wingate were found bludgeoned to death.
+In 1981, between the evening of April 11 and into the morning of April 12, a triple murder occurred in Cabin 28 at the Keddie Resort in California.
+Multiple unidentified assailants stabbed, bludgeoned, and strangled Sue Sharp, a 36-year-old mother of five, her 15-year-old son John, and his 17-year-old friend Dana Wingate.

-The murders remain unsolved, and many any accused the police of covering up the crime.
-The new sheriff, Greg Hagwood reopened the case in 2013 and is still pouring over evidence.
-The murders inspired the 2008 film The Strangers starring Liv Tyler written and directed by Bryan Bertino.
+The murders remain unsolved, and many accused the police of covering up the crime.
+The new sheriff, Greg Hagwood, reopened the case in 2013.
+As of 2018, investigators are examining new DNA evidence from the scene.
+The murders inspired the 2008 film The Strangers.

-On November 13, 1974, Ronald “Butch” Defeo Jr., stalked the halls of his own home at 112 Ocean Drive.
-Armed with a .35 Marlin rifle, he shot both of his parents, his two brothers, and two sisters.
-While there has been some speculation that DeFeo didn't act alone, he did confess to the killings, telling police he heard voices inside his head that prompted him to kill his family.
-He was convicted of murder and sentenced to prison.
+On November 13, 1974, Ronald “Butch” Defeo Jr. stalked the halls of his own home in a Long Island suburb.
+Armed with a .35 Marlin rifle, he shot both of his parents, his two brothers, and his two sisters.
+Reportedly, Defeo went to work following the murders.
+Defeo confessed, yet investigators speculate DeFeo didn't act alone.

-After the murders, George and Kathy Lutz moved into the home and reported strange paranormal behavior inside the house.
-This was the basis for Jay Anson's book The Amityville Horror.
-Soon, the tales of the DeFeo and Lutz families and the home in.
-Amityville became a pop culture phenomenon.
-There have been countless documentaries, TV shows, books, and movies written about both families and the truth surrounding the mysterious house.
+In 1975, George and Kathy Lutz moved into the Amityville home and reported strange paranormal behavior.
+This was the basis for Jay Anson's 1977 book The Amityville Horror, which the Lutzs hired him to write.
+The Lutzs also agreed to the 1979 movie based on the book - The Amityville Horror.
+Soon, tales of the Amityville home became a pop culture phenomenon.
+There have been countless documentaries, TV shows, books, and movies written about both families and the mystery surrounding the house.